-We reported revenue of \$689,437 for the three months ended March 31, 2020.
-This was a significant increase from the first quarter of the prior year when we had only commenced product sales.
-It is a 175% increase over the immediately preceding quarter ended December 31, 2019 of \$250,772.
-Our recent marketing and selling efforts have focused on working with domestic and international distributors.
-We are focusing on large orders from international customers.
-We incurred product promotional costs of \$186,906 during the three months ended March 31, 2020 related to the cost of demonstration products and accessories delivered to law enforcement agencies that were expensed as marketing costs.
-A total of \$67,495 of such product marketing costs were incurred during the three months ended March 31, 2019.
+We reported revenue of \$832,592 for the three months ended June 30, 2020 from the sale of BolaWrap products and accessories and Wrap Armor tactical shields.
+This was a significant increase from the second quarter of the prior year when we had only recently commenced product sales and reported sales of \$59,444.
+It is also a 21% increase over the immediately preceding quarter ended March 31, 2020 of \$689,437.
+We believe our sales during the second quarter were negatively impacted by the COVID-19 pandemic as we were severely limited in our ability to make product demonstrations and conduct training both domestically and internationally.
+As some areas of the country eased restrictions late in the second quarter we were able to commence limited in-person demonstrations and training to supplement our webinar capabilities.
+We incurred product promotional costs of \$125,278 during the three months ended June 30, 2020 related to the cost of demonstration products and accessories delivered to law enforcement agencies that were expensed as marketing costs.
+A total of \$67,565 of such product marketing costs were incurred during the three months ended June 30, 2019.

-We had \$594 of deferred revenue at March 31, 2020 related to products sold for which the training revenue component had not been completed and \$1,890 related to extended warranties.
+We had \$594 of deferred revenue at June 30, 2020 related to products sold for which the related training revenue component had not been completed and \$1,890 related to extended warranties.

 We believe we can accelerate sales in the future but the impact of the COVID-19 coronavirus has created much uncertainty in the global marketplace.
-We are unable to predict the impact on demand for our products.
-We expect sales may be sporadic as we grow both our domestic and international distributor and customer base There can be no assurance, especially given the uncertainties of the COVID-19 crisis, that we can increase quarterly revenues during 2020.
+We believe the pandemic had a negative impact on our sales in the second quarter.
+We are unable to predict the impact on demand for our products in future quarters.
+We expect sales may be sporadic as we grow both our domestic and international distributor and customer base and due to COVID-19 restrictions.
+There can be no assurance, especially given the uncertainties of the COVID-19 crisis, that we can increase quarterly revenues during the balance of 2020.

-At March 31, 2020 we had \$222,388 of customer deposits on orders and had backlog of approximately \$1.4 million expected to be delivered in the next twelve months.
-Distributor and customer orders for future deliveries are generally subject to modification, rescheduling or in some instances, cancellation in the normal course of business.
+At June 30, 2020, we had \$183,537 of customer deposits on orders and had backlog of approximately \$1.5 million expected to be delivered in the next twelve months.
+Distributor and customer orders for future deliveries are generally subject to modification, rescheduling or in some instance's cancellation in the normal course of business.